 Docx2MD Converter

-A powerful VS Code extension that converts DOCX and DOC files to Markdown with advanced formatting preservation, automatic image extraction, and intelligent table conversion.
+A powerful VS Code extension that provides bidirectional conversion between DOCX/DOC and Markdown formats with advanced formatting preservation, automatic image extraction, and intelligent table conversion.

 ✨ Features